 Whether it's in the the quality of your posture, or the depth of your breathing or the or the niggling of chronic aches and pains, the Feldenkrais Method helps you to get more in touch with your body's movement revealing how to help yourself act and live more effectively and with less pain.

 The Feldenkrais method can be experienced in one of two ways.

 FOR AN INDIVIDUAL

-The client stays fully dressed as the practitioner finds ways with gentle manipulations to help the client realise new ways to move, feel and think.
+You remain fully-dressed as the practitioner finds ways, with gentle manipulations, to help you realise new ways to move, feel and think.
 Functional Integration can help improve people’s quality of life in a number of ways including.

 performance in sports, music, dance etc

 Intelligent ways of dealing with tension and stress

 a radical way to deal with neurological conditions- Multiple Sclerosis, Cerebral Palsy and Stroke

 AWARENESS THROUGH MOVEMENT

 IN A GROUP